v-natalia/freelance-germany/CONTRIBUTING.md

 ## Contribution Guide
 This guide will help you to contribute to this project. .

+This guide provides information ine ENGLISH to people that want to launch their activity as a freelance in Germany.
+It's a specific topic, so please avoid other non-related stuff.

-If you want to propose a new App Idea, please use the Example Guide as a base template.
+If you want to propose changes, please keep all the information in English, even the sources/links must be written in English.
-Before creating a Pull Request, please make sure that your suggestion is not already added to the project.
-You can submit an update if you believe it improves an existing idea.
+Before creating a Pull Request, please make sure that your suggestion is not already in to the project.
+You can submit an update if you believe it improves something that is already in the guide.
 Make sure you check your spelling and grammar.
-Create individual PR for each suggestion.
+Please, fork this repo, work on a branch and then create a PR for your suggestions.
+I will check that as soon as I can.
-Thank you for spending your time to improve this project! ^\_^
+Thank you for your contribution.